 Equation~(\ref{D3}) is a nonlinear equation for particle number density fluctuations.
 Since this nonlinear equation cannot be solved exactly for arbitrary P\'{e}clet numbers, one has to use different approximate methods for the solution of Eq.~(\ref{D3}).
 We consider a one-way coupling, i.e., we take into account the effect of the turbulent velocity on the particle number density, but we neglect the feedback effect of the particle number density on the turbulent fluid flow.
 This approximation is valid when the spatial density of particles $n \, m_p$ is much smaller than the fluid density $\rho$, where $m_p$ is the particle mass.
 We also consider non-inertial particles or gaseous admixtures.
 In this case the particles move with the fluid velocity.
 These assumptions imply that the particle number density is a passive scalar.

 We use for simplicity the dimensional analysis to solve Eq.~(\ref{D3}).
-The dimension of the left hand side of Eq.~(\ref{D3}) is the rate of change of particle number density fluctuations $n' / \tau_{n}$, where $\tau_{n}$ is the characteristic time of particle number density fluctuations.
-For large P\'{e}clet numbers, the characteristic time of particle number density fluctuations $\tau_n$ can be identified with the correlation time $\tau_0$ of the turbulent velocity field for large Reynolds numbers.
-Therefore, in the framework of the dimensional analysis we replace the left hand side of Eq.~(\ref{D3}) by $n' / \tau_0$.
+The dimension of the left-hand side of Eq.~(\ref{D3}) is the rate of change of particle number density fluctuations $n' / \tau_{n'}$, where $\tau_{n'}$ is the characteristic time of particle number density fluctuations.
+For large Reynolds and P\'{e}clet numbers, the characteristic time of particle number density fluctuations $\tau_{n'}$ can be identified with the correlation time $\tau_0$ of the turbulent velocity field.
+Therefore, in the framework of the dimensional analysis, we replace the left-hand side of Eq.~(\ref{D3}) by $n' / \tau_0$.
 This yields:

-Multiplying Eq.~(\ref{D4}) by velocity fluctuations, $u_i$, and averaging over ensemble of turbulent velocity field we arrive at the expression for the turbulent flux of particles:
+Multiplying Eq.~(\ref{D4}) by velocity fluctuations, $u_i$, and averaging over an ensemble of turbulent velocity field, we arrive at the expression for the turbulent flux of particles: